Steven G. Krantz: Biography

 classical conformal geometry in the complex plane, and is the first Dover book that is not a reprint of a classic but is instead a new book.

 Krantz has had 9 Masters students and 20 Ph.D. students.
-Among the latter are Xiaojun Huang (holder of the Bergman Prize), Marco Peloso, Fausto Di Biase, Daowei Ma, and Siqi Fu.
+Among the latter are Xiaojun Huang (holder of the Bergman Prize), Marco Peloso, Fausto Di Biase, Daowei Ma (professor at Wichita State University), and Siqi Fu (distinguished professor at Rutgers University–Camden).

 Krantz has organized conferences, including the Summer Workshop in Several Complex Variables held in Santa Cruz in 1989 and attended by 250 people.
 He was the principal lecturer at a CBMS conference at George Mason University in 1992.
 He organized and spoke at a conference on the corona problem held at the Fields Institute in Toronto, Canada in June 2012.

 In 2012 he became a Fellow of the American Mathematical Society.
 Krantz has an Erdős number of 1.